fishline/Py2crazy/README.md

 Note that each bytecode instruction maps to one line of source code.

-In contrast, if you compile this code with Py2crazy and disassemble, you can see that each bytecode maps to not only a line, but also a precise range of columns within that line (highlighted in yellow):
+In contrast, if you compile this code with Py2crazy and disassemble, you can see that each bytecode maps not only to a line, but also to a precise range of columns within that line (highlighted in yellow):

 ![compiled with Py2crazy](screenshots/py2crazy-example.png)

-This level of detail makes it possible to create much more fine-grained tracing and debugging tools.
+This level of detail makes it possible to create much more fine-grained tracing and debugging tools, such as expression-level stepping for Online Python Tutor.

 ### How do you view line and column number info?